Meet Lynn O’Shaughnessy

 My son Ben graduated from Beloit College with a bachelor’s degree in mathematics and a minor in studio art in 2014.
 Ben graduated in June 2015 with his master’s degree in education from the Denver Teacher Residency program.
 He taught math at a high school in the Denver Public School system.
 He is now taking a sabbatical at a Zen Buddhist community near Middlebury, VT.

-My daughter Caitlin graduated from Juniata College in 2011 with a degree in Spanish and entrepreneurship and until recently was the marketing director of a toy company in San Diego.
-She has started an online company, MaxableSpace.com, for homeowners who are interested in building alternative dwelling units (granny flats).
+My daughter Caitlin graduated from Juniata College in 2011 with a degree in Spanish and entrepreneurship and was formerly the marketing director of a toy company in San Diego.
+Now in the Silicon Valley, Caitlin launched a start-up, MaxableSpace.com, for homeowners who are interested in building alternative dwelling units (granny flats) in California.

 Receive Lynn’s O’Shaughnessy’s Free College Guide